fvafrCU/bundeswaldinventur/README.md

 ```

 ```
-#> What it Does (One Line, Title Case)
+#> Analysing the Bundeswaldinventur in the State of Baden-Wuerttemberg
 #>
 #> Description:
 #>
-#>      A description is a paragraph consisting of one or more sentences.
+#>      A collection of design-based estimators and reporting functions
+#>      for substrata of the area of interest.
 #>
 #> Details:
 #>